noaione/yuusha-shoukan-ln/sources/v09/chapter4.md

 ---

-Human Realm...at an altitude of approximately 10,000m above Symphonia’s royal capital, there was an angel... the Earth God with her beautiful wings outstretched.
+Human Realm... at an altitude of approximately 10,000m above Symphonia’s royal capital, there was an angel... the Earth God with her beautiful wings outstretched.
 The eyes of Earth God, who remained motionless with her wings outstretched and remained in the same place, were focused at a corner of